williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 TODO: check whether the % of epitaphs referring to freedmen increases in Rome relative to Italy during these years.

-### What if the population or wealth of Rome increased?
+#### What if the population or wealth of Rome increased?
 If this were the case, other types of inscription should also increase in Rome.
-However, this does not happen.
-Honorifics are the second most common type of inscription in Italy, and there is little difference in their trends until 200 AD.
+Honorifics are the second most common type of inscription in Italy, and while Rome does see an increase relative to the other Italian provinces, it is less dramatic than the change in epitaphs.

 ![png]({{ site.baseurl }}/images/20191217 Honorifics by Year (Rome & Italy).png)

 Building/dedicatory inscriptions similarly track each other across the sample period.
+It is not clear what effect the plagues would have on the demand for these types of inscription.

 ### Final Thoughts
 I don't want to overstate my case.
-I know very little about how these data are collected and categorized.
-The accuracy of the dates and locations is subject to substantial uncertainty.
-And over a fifty-year time interval, any observed 'effect' will be overdetermined.
+I know very little about how these data are collected and categorized, or what factors influence which inscriptions get recorded, or about the history of the Roman Empire.
+Moreover, the accuracy of the dates and locations is subject to substantial uncertainty, and over a fifty-year time interval, any observed 'effect' will surely be overdetermined.

+For instance, it is possible that the civil war starting in 68 AD increased the value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to the new regime of Vespasian after he consolidated power.
+One may tell innumerable other such stories, each time committing the *post hoc ergo propter hoc* fallacy ("after this, therefore because of this").

 ## Appendix

 ### Demographic Simulations
+TODO

+### Other Epidemics
 TODO

 ### General Trends in Inscriptions